It's a trip with four hunting days in the area around 50 km southwest of Kangerlussuaq.

 During the winter hunt the commercial hunting is over, and therefore there is quiet in the hunting area.

-Musk ox is fairly easy to trace, and to get within shooting range of, but the reindeer a little more spread out, more alert, and usually goes up in the mountains.
+Musk ox is fairly easy to trace, and to get within shooting range of, but the caribou a little more spread out, more alert, and usually goes up in the mountains.
 So reindeer hunt requires that you can walk longer.
 You must use the terrain as they easily gets scared by noise or movement.

 One should also be aware that all major reindeer have thrown the antlers in the winter, so it's not big beautiful trophies you get home.